 Phoebe founded and ran Brockley Voices Choir and also worked with several other choirs, including Sidney De Haan Research centre in Kent and St Ethelberga’s Interfaith Choir.
 Phoebe has run a number of vocal workshops for a range of events including Wilderness and Womad Festivals, Goldsmiths University Masters’ course (London) and South Bank Centre.

-Phoebe recently founded ‘Sound in the Round’ with collaborator, Emma Coleman, which creates space and opportunities for musicians from a range of backgrounds to connect and collaborate, improvising with a range of instruments and voice.
+Phoebe founded ‘Sound in the Round’ with collaborator, Emma Coleman, which creates space and opportunities for musicians from a range of backgrounds to connect and collaborate, improvising with a range of instruments and voice.
 This is currently running in London, Leeds and soon, Brighton.

 Phoebe has an extensive discography and performing history with previous alternative folk band, Penniless Cove.
 Including releasing 4 albums and touring around UK and Germany.
 She has also performed with 10 piece afro band, Transit Hamanteh, Swing Trio, Swing Selmer Swing and calls Ceilidh’s at events.